Basement Remodeling:

 According to the Family Handyman website, basic carpentry skills are enough for framing, along with one special tool — a hammer drill for concrete fasteners.
 You can save a lot of money if you know your way around interior carpentry needs, such as soffits, trim and railings, and if you can:

-Finally, since doing work in the basement means dust and debris, CEO Tonya Bruin of To Do-Done suggests removing all valuables and personal belongings.
+Finally, since working in the basement involves dust and debris, CEO Tonya Bruin of To Do-Done suggests removing all valuables and personal belongings before starting work on your unfinished basement.

 2 Basement Electrical / Lighting

-Experienced contractors suggest using code-grade wiring, placing more electrical outlets than you need and away from potential wet spots, and placing switches in very accessible positions.
+Experienced contractors suggest using code-grade wiring to finish a basement, placing more electrical outlets than you need and away from potential wet spots, and placing switches in very accessible positions.
 Maximize natural light and every opportunity to brighten up each room.
 “A reeded-glass light on the bathroom door fosters an airy feeling inside but still permits privacy,” Jeanne Huber points out in the article: Read This Before You Finish Your Basement.

 Lighting can make the basement feel roomy, even expansive.
 Among the better choices is recessed lighting.
-For low budgets or low ceilings, strategically place standing lamps, table lamps, mirrors, wall sconces, and reflective accessories.
+For a cheap and easy option, strategically place standing lamps, table lamps, mirrors, wall sconces, and reflective accessories, especially if you have a low drop ceiling height.

 3 Basement Installation / HVAC